wp-plugins/better-wp-security/readme.txt

 * First alpha release including simple featureset.

 == Upgrade Notice ==

+= 4.2.8 =
+Version 4.2.8 delivers fixes for minor bugs and some enhancements including the ability to whitelist file types in 404 detection.

 = 4.2.6 =
 Better WP Security is now iThemes Security with new features and a greatly improved code base.
 We recommend disabling Better WP Security before upgrading to 4.2.6 if you are not already on 4.0 or greater.